-As the Managing Director, Talent & Development at Nonprofit HR, Alicia Schoshinski leads the development and execution of the firm’s talent management strategy.
+As the Chief People & Culture Officer at Nonprofit HR, Alicia Schoshinski leads the development and execution of the firm’s talent management strategy.
 She partners with other leaders to implement programs and policies that drive employee engagement, retention and development.
 Alicia enjoys helping to bridge relationships with employees and managers, and fostering a values-led culture.
 Prior to this role she served as a Senior Consultant on the firm’s Outsourcing team, working with clients to provide a talent management strategy aligned with their strategic goals and missions.
 She also co-led the firm’s Knowledge practice, developing and facilitating workplace learning and information sharing.

 Alicia brings more than 30 years of progressive HR management experience, including her work with the Corporation for Public Broadcasting, where she served as Senior Director, Human Resources Management and Development.
 She has facilitated workforce realignments and created performance management programs, internal communications strategies, career paths and learning and development programs.
 She also has expertise in affirmative action programs, EEO and HR metrics.